thomasdintrone/ajax-filter-search/readme.txt

 Tags: ajax search, ajax filter, search posts, search using ajax, filter posts by year, filter posts by month, filter posts by date, pagination using ajax, display posts in table format, custom post type search
 Requires at least: 3.6
 Tested up to: 4.5.3
-Stable tag: 3.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Displays posts or custom post types in a friendly, filterable format using ajax.
+Displays posts or custom post types in a friendly, filterable format using ajax so there's no page reload!

 == Description ==

-Ajax Filter Search is a small but powerful plugin that displays your post or custom post type in a listed format with pagination, all using ajax so there's no page reload!
+Ajax Filter Search is a small but powerful plugin that displays your post or custom post type in a tabled format with pagination, all using ajax so there's no page reload!

+A user can filter your posts by search keyword, month, year, and category to get the exact content they're looking for.
+This is a great tool for anyone looking to show a reel of Press Releases, Blog Posts, Upcoming Events, whatever you can think of!

 = Features =